 There are other factors that may be considered and the court, upon a motion, may consider the evaluation of a party’s retained professional specialist.

-Under the new statute, a parent shall have sole responsibility for making routine decisions with respect to the child and for emergency decisions affecting the child’s health and safety during that parent’s parenting time.
-While this may seem intuitive, it was not previously codified by statute.
+A parent shall have sole responsibility for making routine decisions with respect to the child and for emergency decisions affecting the child’s health and safety during that parent’s parenting time.

 If you (or someone you know) need a divorce attorney in Bloomington, IL, contact the family law firm of Koth Gregory & Nieminski at 309-828-5090.
 Let us ease your burden and be your advocate.